nodejs/node/doc/contributing/primordials.md

 // Core
 {
-  const a = [1, 2];
+  // Using ArrayPrototypeConcat does not produce the expected result: const a = [1, 2];
   const b = [3, 4];
   console.log(ArrayPrototypeConcat(a, b)); // [1, 2, 5, 3, 4, 5]
 }
 {
-  const a = [1, 2];
+  // Concatenating two arrays can be achieved safely, e.g.: const a = [1, 2];
   const b = [3, 4];
   // Using %Array.prototype.push% and `SafeArrayIterator` to get the expected